What Eats Spiders?

 On the contrary, a new study suggests spiders in 8 of the world’s 109 arachnid families can catch and eat small fish.
 It’s a war zone out there!

-What do daddy long legs eat?
-Interestingly enough, some of the most non-threatening spiders, like daddy long legs, will feed on spiders that can be dangerous, like the black widow spider.
+It might surprise you that some of the most non-threatening spiders, like daddy long legs, are one of the creatures that eat spiders—especially the ones that can be dangerous, like the black widow spider.

-Here’s another smart cookie for you.
-A genus of the jumping spider, Portia feeds off of other spiders.
+Portia, a type of jumping spider, also eats other spiders.
 They’re known for their hunting behavior, suggesting they can learn and problem solve, traits more common in larger animals.

 Beware of these Dangerous Spiders